 Doctor of Musical Arts in Sacred Music

-Prior to submitting a formal application, persons interested in the Doctor of Musical Arts in Sacred Music degree must communicate with the director of the program.
+Prior to submitting a formal application, persons interested in the Doctor of Musical Arts in Sacred Music degree must contact the program director, as below.
+A formal application to the D.M.A. in Sacred Music will then include the following:

-- Two letters of recommendation (including one from a professional colleague, not a teacher of the applicant) attesting to the applicant's past and potential ability in the field of sacred music and music ministry
+2. Two letters of recommendation (including one from a professional colleague, not a teacher of the applicant) attesting to the applicant's past and potential ability in the field of Sacred Music

-- Personal statement relating the candidate's professional goals to the practice of Sacred Music (500-1000 words)
+3. Personal statement relating the candidate's professional goals to the practice of Sacred

-For choral conductors: 20-30 minutes of conducting video (where the candidate is visible from the front) demonstrating works of contrasting styles; it is preferred to show examples of both rehearsal and performance if possible.
+1. For choral conductors: 20-30 minutes of conducting video (where the candidate is visible from the front) demonstrating works of contrasting styles; it is preferred to show examples of both rehearsal and performance, if possible.

 Questions may be directed to Dr. Peter Kadeli, kadeli@cua.edu.